mcds-cmu/11637/home.md

     Course information for 11637 -  Foundations of Computational Data Science.
 ---

-# Home - 11637 - Foundations of Computational Data Science
+# 11637 - Foundations of Computational Data Science

 ## 1. Overview